HMS-Core/hms-ml-demo/WoodenMan/README.md

 |-- ModelGameStartOneActivity // Set the POSE to make a big breakthrough.

 ## More Scenarios
-Based on the human body bone detection image segmentation and face detection capability provided by the HUAWEI ML Kit, you can replace the background with a face image and implement various applications, such as:
+Based on the skeleton detection, face detection and image segmentation capability provided by the HUAWEI ML Kit, you can replace the background with a face image and implement various applications, such as:
 1. Detects human bones and compares different shapes to implement game-breaking.
 2. Track the face and body skeleton in the video to develop fun facial and bone special effects.